+- 1. Installing the CDE packages from the Solaris Desktop CD

-- 1. Mounting the Updates CD
+- 2. Mounting the Updates CD

-- 2. Saving any user-customized Solstice SyMON event rules and removing Solstice SyMON 1.0 or 1.1 and all previously installed packages (if upgrading from a previous release).
+- 3. Saving any user-customized Solstice SyMON event rules and removing Solstice SyMON 1.0 or 1.1 and all previously installed packages (if upgrading from a previous release)

-- 3. Installing the packages
+- 4. Installing the packages

-- 4. Setting up your environment
+- 5. Setting up your environment

-- 5. Configuring the software
+- 6. Configuring the software

-- 6. Starting agents
+- 7. Starting agents